sthacks/ServiceTitan-Hacks/replit.md

 # ServiceTitan Hacks - Replit Configuration

 ## Overview
-ServiceTitan Hacks is a mobile-first marketing website designed for home service contractors.
-Its primary purpose is to help contractors leverage AI, automation, and ServiceTitan customizations to grow their businesses.
-The platform offers vetted tools, educational content, and a community, focusing on AI integrations like a pricebook optimizer, educational courses, and a resource library, all presented through a modern, conversion-optimized web experience.
+ServiceTitan Hacks is a mobile-first marketing website for home service contractors, aiming to facilitate business growth through AI, automation, and ServiceTitan customizations.
+The platform offers vetted tools, educational content, and a community focus, featuring AI integrations like a pricebook optimizer, educational courses, and a resource library within a modern, conversion-optimized web experience.
+Its ambition is to empower contractors to leverage technology for business expansion and efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.